 I like to serve my beans alongside any kind of smoked or roasted meat.
-They are also delicious with burgers, meatloaf or braised sausages.
+They are also delicious with burgers, meatloaf, or braised sausages.
 But truly, these beans are so hearty, you could skip the meat altogether and eat them with some crusty bread or brown bread, and some greens like spinach or Swiss chard.
 You can even dress them up a little with a dollop of homemade chow-chow or a drizzle of maple syrup.

 - I find that my enameled cast iron Dutch oven is the perfect vessel for baking these beans.
 If you don’t own a Dutch oven, however, you can cook the beans and brown the onions and bacon in any large pot, and then transfer the whole mixture to a baking or casserole dish to bake in the oven.

-- This recipe takes about 4 hours in the oven, but the baking time can be more or less due to factors such as the age of the dried beans, the variety of bean, the hardness of your water, and how hot your oven runs.
+- This recipe takes about 4 hours in the oven, but the baking time might be a little more or less due to factors such as the age of the dried beans, the variety of bean, the hardness of your water, and how hot your oven runs.
 I like to check my beans every hour or so just to see how they are coming along, and to add a little more water or reserved cooking liquid if they are looking dry.
 I like to keep the beans looking nice and saucy for most of their time in the oven.